CloudFlare Puts Pirate Sites on New IP Addresses, Avoids Cogent Blockade

 If you're going to apply national laws to an international system, that system is going to need to be chopped up into pieces that fit the political borders.

-That really sucks if your nation is surrounded by nations who disagree on what should be passed through their borders, so ultimately there needs to be some kind of Internet
+That really sucks if your nation is surrounded by nations who disagree on what should be passed through their borders, so ultimately there needs to be some kind of Internet Treaty, where it is agreed that traffic is only to be interfered with if one of the end points is domestic, or by agreement with one of the governments with authority over an end point.

+Let governments be responsible for the border filters (and, presumably, spying), and then private companies like Cogent will have no interest in taking actions like IP block blacklisting.

 Re: (Score:2)